mbrookes/material-ui/docs/packages/feedback/README.md

 ## Prerequisites

 Create an AWS profile in ~/.aws/credentials called "claudia" with credentials corresponding to an IAM user with AWSLambdaFullAccess and IAMFullAccess policies.
+You can do that with `aws configure --profile claudia`.

 Create a table in DynamoDB, with a `string` partition key called `id`, and a sort key called `page`.
 You can do that from the DynamoDB web console, or using the AWS CLI command line.
 Here is an example command that will create the `feedback-dev` table with the minimal provisioned throughput: